maflcko/b-c-gui-translations-review/reviews/nl.md

         <translation>&amp;Bedrag</translation>

 ERR
-The translation omits the colon at the end, which should be preserved for consistency and formatting.
+The colon from the source is missing in the translation.

 Correct translation:
-&Amount:
 &Bedrag:
 ```